josefiaaa/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+Describe() groups tests that are related and keeps them in a test suite. it() is used for testing individual secarios.
+For example, keeping 'it' tests for a certain endpoint can be grouped in a collective describe method for that endpoint.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD is helpful because it helps us understand what we do and don't want before we even start writing functional code.
+It can help us when we want to update or add functionality.
+When doing research on TDD "Kent Beck suggests the principle "Fake it till you make it"."
+I like to compare TDD to and essay draft.
+We know what information we need and where we should organize it.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+unit testing (testing correctness) , component testing (testing the appearence and functionality of components), integration testing (individual units are tested as a group to see interaction)

 ## Project Set Up